 Leyton says: “If your order is late, don’t fall into the trap of chasing the courier round the internet.
 Your agreement is with the retailer, and the courier’s agreement is with them; not the person in the van doing laps of your postcode, and pursuing them is a waste of your time.
 It’s the retailer’s job to sort delays, replacements or refunds – and they can’t shrug it off by blaming the delivery company.”

-If you’re on the receiving end of a Christmas present you don’t want, neither you nor the giver has an automatic right to return it to the shop (unless the goods are faulty).
+If you’re on the receiving end of a gift you don’t want, neither you nor the giver has an automatic right to return it to the shop (unless the goods are faulty).

 But many retailers offer more generous return policies, which may allow a gift to be returned for a refund, exchange, or store credit.
 These policies are voluntary goodwill gestures rather than legal obligations, and they usually apply to the buyer of the gift, not the recipient.

-Black Friday is not just the biggest online shopping day of the year – it’s also a key date in scammers’ diaries.
+Online sales are now seen as key opportunities for scammers.
 With the rise of generative AI, scammers can now create realistic-looking fake retailers or product offers in minutes.

 Leyla Bilge, director of scam research at Norton, says: “Scammers thrive on pressure, distraction, and emotional decision-making, and the holiday season delivers all three in spades.
 They’re counting on you to be busy, stressed, and in a rush...
 Nowadays with the sophistication of scams, even if your guard is up, they’re ready.”